TrshPuppy/obsidian-notes/README.md

 This is a sub directory of my personal notes in [Obsidian Desktop](https://obsidian.md/) so some of the links will not work because they are relative to the entire vault rather than just the PNPT directory.
 Sorry.
 <br>
 <br>
-If there is a link you can't follow, that means the linked notes exist in my [obsidian-notes repo](https://github.com/TrshPuppy/obsidian-notes) and you can find them there!
+I've done my best to embed links to the Obsidian repo but if there is a link you can't follow, you can find it [here](https://github.com/TrshPuppy/obsidian-notes)!
 I will try to link them (to their external GitHub residence) throughout.

 ## Thank you so much for stopping by and I hope this repo is useful for someone out there in the void!